LLMs Meet Isolation Kernel: Lightweight, Learning-free Binary Embeddings for Fast Retrieval: Preliminaries

 where $\mathbb{I}(\cdot)$ is an indicator function.

 In practice, Isolation Kernel $K_\psi$ is estimated from a finite number of $t$ partitions $H_i$, each is derived from a data subset $\mathcal{D}_i\subset D$:

 \paragraph{Voronoi Diagram Encoded Hashing} In the preliminary study, Voronoi Diagrams (VD) are explored as an implementation of the Isolation Kernel for transforming LLM embeddings into binary codes.
-This approach, known as VDeH \cite{xu2025VDeH}, has been shown to exhibit three desirable properties: full space coverage, maximum entropy, and bit independence.
-However, VDeH suffer from notable performance degradation compared to the original LLM space (see Figure \ref{fig:para_m}).
+This approach, known as VDeH \cite{xu2025VDeH}, has been shown to exhibit three desirable criteria: full space coverage, maximum entropy, and bit independence.
+However, VDeH suffers from notable performance degradation compared to the original LLM space (see Figure \ref{fig:para_m}).

-We hypothesize that the performance drop of VDeH is because the relationship between samples (points) in LLM embedding space is more complex than what VDeH captures.
+We hypothesize that the performance drop of VDeH is because the relationship between samples (points) in the LLM embedding space is more complex than what VDeH captures.
 In particular, using all dimensions for isolating partitions (i.e., hyperplanes in the VD) restricts the diversity of possible partitions.
 To verify this, we propose a generalization of VDeH, termed \modelnamevd{}, where for each partition we randomly sample m (m < d) dimensions for building VD.
 Note that when $m=d$, \modelnamevd{} becomes VDeH.
 The randomization of choosing isolation dimensions increases the diversity of isolating partitions, which becomes particularly beneficial when the number of partitions ($t$) is large.
 As a result, \modelnamevd{} achieves superior performance with small values of (m) compared to VDeH, as shown in Figure \ref{fig:para_m}.